EitanWong/com.eitan.easymic/Documentation~/en/architecture.md

 ## Integrations

-- SherpaOnnxUnity: Optional speech recognition and VAD processors (guarded by scripting defines).
+- SherpaONNXUnity: Optional speech recognition and VAD processors (guarded by scripting defines).
 Requires the Sherpa package.
 - APM (AEC/ANS/AGC): An add‑on package that integrates professional 3A processing.
 This is a paid extension; contact the author to purchase a license.

 ## Gotchas & Tips